Credit, acknowledgment & thanks

 It takes a village, as the saying goes.

-Linkify is a straightforward JavaScript plugin that is hard at work turning all of your plain-text URLs into clickable hyperlinks.
+Linkify is a straightforward JavaScript library that is hard at work turning all of your plain-text URLs into clickable hyperlinks.

 Cloudflare serves as an effective, free CDN.